bketelsen/courses/courses/introgo/2-page2.md

 Popular Go Editors:

-vim and neovim with vim-go plugin *Favorite terminal
+vim and neovim with vim-go plugin

 emacs with go-mode.el

-Visual Studio Code with vscode-go (works with debugging!) *Favorite GUI
+Visual Studio Code with vscode-go (works with debugging!)

 Atom with go-plus

 IntelliJ IDEA with Go plugin

-## Homework Tonight
+## Before You Get Too Deep

 Pick your favorite editor and configure it for Go development.

-Do not choose this week to learn VIM or Emacs, please :) It will only end in sorrow.
-Don't do this in class today, we're moving FAST and you'll miss important things.

 https://github.com/fatih/vim-go-tutorial (vim)